How TikTok is responding to advertisers' concerns about potential bans

-Last week, TikTok CEO Shou Zi Chew testified before hostile lawmakers in Congress following an ultimatum from the Biden administration for TikTok parent company ByteDance to sell the app or potentially face a ban in the U.S. The request was issued due to concerns about how TikTok handles user data and shares it with its Chinese parent company.
+Last week, TikTok CEO Shou Zi Chew testified before hostile lawmakers in the US Congress following an ultimatum from the Biden administration for TikTok parent company ByteDance to sell the app or potentially face a ban in the US.
+The request was issued due to concerns about how TikTok handles user data and shares it with its Chinese parent company.

-Common questions by lawmakers during Chew's testimony included, "does the CCP control TikTok decisions, directly or indirectly?" and "how does TikTok get around CCP laws that require companies to provide user data access to the company plan to alleviate the harmful impacts of its platform on teen mental health?"
+Common questions by lawmakers during Chew's testimony included - Does the CCP control TikTok decisions, directly or indirectly?
+How does TikTok get around CCP laws that require companies to provide user data access to the company plan to alleviate the harmful impacts of its platform on teen mental health?

 It did not appear many lawmakers were interested in hearing Chew's response and, in some instances, rarely allowed him to respond to their questions fully or denied him the chance to respond.